Apple Music is a subscription-based music streaming service.

-The music streaming service is subscription-based and packed with features, including offline listening for when you're not connected, and it combines all your music in one place, such as your iTunes tunes or even songs ripped from a CD.
+It's packed with features, including offline listening for when you're not connected, and it combines all your music in one place - even songs ripped from a CD.
 Apple Music also offers up radio stations, social ties, and integration with Siri - so you can control most things with voice commands.

-The new streaming service also offers up recommendations tailored to your interests, Internet radio (in the form of the Beats 1 radio station), the ability to save music to your device for offline listening, expert-curated playlists, integration with the Siri assistant on iOS devices, and a blog and social network platform (called Connect), which allows artists to share content and updates with their followers and more.
+The new streaming service also offers up recommendations tailored to your interests, internet radio (in the form of the Beats 1 radio station), the ability to save music to your device for offline listening, expert-curated playlists, integration with the Siri assistant on iOS devices, and a blog and social network platform (called Connect), which enables artists to share content and updates with their followers and more.

 Apple Music: How much does it cost?

 The service is free for three months.
-After the trial, you will automatically be charged $9.99 a month for an individual plan.
-A family subscription via iCloud Family Sharing is available for up to six people for $14.99 a month.
+After the trial, you will automatically be charged £9.99 or $9.99 a month for an individual plan.
+A family subscription via iCloud Family Sharing is available for up to six people for £14.99 or $14.99 a month.
+There's also an Apple Music discount for students which is £4.99 or $4.99 per month.

 Apple Music: Do you need a subscription?